TheaAviss/PyQAAI/README.md

    - After selecting a task, the tool will execute the analysis.
 You will receive real-time feedback as the task runs, including progress updates and whether your code passes or fails the checks.
 The results are clearly indicated to help you understand areas that need improvement.

 #### 5. **HTML Report Generation**
    - Once the analysis is complete, PyQAAI automatically generates an HTML report.
 This report includes a summary of the analysis, detailed findings, and suggested code improvements.
-The report is saved for you to review or share.
+The report is saved for you and opened automatically to review or share.

-#### 6. **Repeat or Exit**
-   - After completing a task, you can choose to return to the menu to perform additional tasks or exit the tool.

 ## Dependencies